iBook Club of Pasadena has moved to https://weird-r-us.com/ibook

 It broke apart several times while taking it around my community.
 I had to thoroughly reinforce it with Technic bricks and connectors.

 The plaque can hang on a wall, or set on the included stand.
 The stand can be folded for traveling by pulling two red pins.
-Since it is made of Lego pieces, I made alternate figures that represent some disabilities.
+Since it is made of LEGO® pieces, I made alternate figures that represent some disabilities.
 So, I made a wheelchair user, a blind person with a cane and dark glasses, and a person with a prosthetic leg.
 I also made a small cottage representing accessible housing.
 Since disabilities affect many parts of people’s lives, finding a suitable place to live becomes an even bigger issue.
 Of course, there is more to making housing accessible than just handrails and ramps.
 But, tt was all I could think of to fit into this size.
 All figures can be positioned in any of three spots on the plaque.
 All figures (except the cottage) can move their arms and legs which are held with locking hinges.

 Thank you for your time to read and consider this idea.

 On May 2, we will be selling merchandise with MobilityDog at Poodle Palooza in Pasadena!
-What we are selling has not been finalized yet.
-We will have the the 3-D logo out on display again there.